vaclavsvejcar/headroom/README.md

 Would you like to have nice, up-to-date license/copyright headers in your source code files but hate to manage them manually?
 Then __Headroom__ is the right tool for you.
 Define your license header as [Mustache][web:mustache] template, put any template variables into [YAML][wiki:yaml] configuarion file, and you're ready to go!

 __Headroom__ also offers much more than just [adding, replacing or dropping][doc:running-headroom] license headers.
-It can also [update years in copyrights][doc:post-processing] for you, provides [extended functionality][doc:extended-functionality] for some source code file types, and much more!
+It can also [update years in copyrights][doc:post-processing] for you, provides [content-aware templates][doc:templates] for some source code file types, and much more!

 [![asciicast](https://asciinema.org/a/4Pfxdss0V4msFjjt2z6mgCZCp.svg)](https://asciinema.org/a/4Pfxdss0V4msFjjt2z6mgCZCp)